alanhkarp/SitePassword/README.md

 [Your Site Passwords](#site)
 --------------------------

-You only need to open SitePassword to enter your master password, to set up a new site, or when SitePassword can't find the password field.
+You only need to open SitePassword to enter your super password, to set up a new site, or when SitePassword can't find the password field.
 Most of the time, you can just click on the login form's password field.
 You'll know which to do because the password field will